1Password Review - Robust Business Password Management

 No Free Version

 While a free trial is available, there is no free version.
-That’s unfortunate, as it can be a barrier for entry to the service for some people.
+That’s unfortunate, as it can be a barrier to entry to the service for some people.

 Plus, nearly every one of the company’s competitors has a free plan.